Lord-Raymik/CS121_Lab4/horseGame/README.md

 ### Race()
     Create and initialize the Race object
-    initialize each horse in the horses array
+    loop through each horse in the horses array and do the following initialize each horse
 ### start()
-    while keepGoing is true
+    loop through each horse in horses and do the following have each horse print it's lane to display the beginning state of the race, before any movement has occured while keepGoing is true
         for NUM_HORSES times with horseNum as the control variable call advance on horses[horseNum]